Basic Statistics with R

 The central limit theorem helps us to construct a confidence interval for the population mean using the sample mean and varience.
 On many occasions, we need to compare samples from two different distributions.
 We are generally interested in studying the difference between the samples means of these two distributions for making some inferences.

-As an example, a school management wants to test a new methodology for teaching mathematics.
-They want to establish that on an average the new methdology leads to a better understanding of the subject than the traditional one followed by the school.
-They choose a group of 60 students with identical maths background and ability from the school.
-The samlple is then divided into two groups of 30 each.
+In order to test the improvement in the average level of performance among the two groups, they can choose a group of 60 students with identical maths background and ability from the school.
+The sample is then divided into two groups of 30 each.
 For one group, they continue to teach selected topics in maths using the traditional method.
 The second group is taught using the new method.
 After certain topics have been taught, the students from both the groups take an appropriately devised maths test on the topics.
-We should be able to compare the mean scores of the students from both the groups to come to a conclusion about the effectiveness of new method.
+They should be able to compare the mean scores of the students from both the groups to come to a conclusion about the effectiveness of new method.

 The independent and dependent samples